zackstout/beatles-songwriting/README.md

 ### Functioning secondary dominants

-- The ii, iii, vi, and vii, can all be turned into secondary dominants
+- The ii, iii, vi, and vii, can all be turned into secondary dominants.
-- The major third is indeed outside the parent major scale, but that serves to propel us forward
+- The major third (of each chord) is indeed outside the parent major scale, but that serves to propel us forward.

 #### II7 (the 'V of V')